cprthompson/handlebarsIntro/README.md

 # handlebarsIntro
-Examples used in an into to handlebars lightening talk
+Examples used in an intro to handlebars lightening talk